rajesh-durvasula/Git-React/README.md

 # Git-React
-#This is my firsrt React Program And Pushing to GIT
+#This is my firsrt React Program And Pushing to GIT.